Rhythms, sounds & images

 ARm in "Electrification, ripples and a glass plate" at Fotogalleriet

-Above: Two drawings mounted on a juniper branch, A3 format, hand-dyed silk from mushroom water embroidered on paper and text, mounted on a spiked juniper branch, by Margrethe Pettersen
+Above: Two drawings mounted on a juniper branch, A3 format, hand-dyed silk from mushroom water embroidered on paper and a poem written at Slettnes mounted on a spiked juniper branch, by Margrethe Pettersen.

 Under: Wave machine by Marte Aas: three Sony monitors, super-8mm film transferred to HD video.